Health & Safety Travel Advice

 Fire Safety

-When you arrive in a hotel, take a moment to familiarise yourself with the fire procedures and your escape routes and nearest fire exit.
+We regularly visit as many of the hotels we use as possible to check on fire safety.
+However, health and safety standards may be lower than in the UK / USA.
+We suggest, when you arrive in a hotel, you take a moment to familiarise yourself with the fire procedures, escape routes and nearest fire exit.
 Be especially careful about this if you are staying in a hotel that is more than two storeys high.
 Take a torch with you and have it within reach by your bedside.

 Balconies

 Balcony heights and distance between the rungs can vary considerably from country to country.
-Do take care around balconies, particularly if you are travelling with children.
-If you are unhappy with the balcony height, or any other aspect of it, you should request a suitable alternative room.
+Check the balcony of your hotel room, if there is one.
+Take care around balconies, particularly if you are travelling with children.
+If you are unhappy with the balcony height, or any other aspect of it, please request a suitable alternative room.

 Hotel Lifts

-Lift safety regulations also vary from country to country.
-Be aware that safeguards required in the UK may not be present.
+Lift safety regulations vary from country to country.
+Be aware that safeguards required in the UK / USA may not be present.

 Trips and Slips

-Guards and warnings of wet floors, uneven steps, holes, or other trip hazards are often not provided.
-Watch your step!
+Guards and warnings of wet floors, uneven steps, holes, or other trip hazards are generally not provided.
+Watch your step, particularly in bathrooms/ showers and on wet / wood / tiled flooring.

 Plate Glass